kudobuilder/kudo/docs/usage.md

     zk.path: "/custom-path"
 ```

-Would correctly set the `zk.uri` parameters to be interpreted from the `zk` instance of Zookeeper.
+This will apply the `zookeeper.count` and `data.dir.size` parameters from the `zk` instance of Zookeeper.